 2. Class B — Required for a single vehicle with a gross vehicle weight rating of 26,001 pounds or towing a vehicle weighing up to 10,000 pounds.

 3. Class C — Required for a single vehicle or a combination of vehicles not in Class A or Class B that carries passengers or hazardous materials.

 How many times can you take the CDL driving test?

 There is no limit to how many times you can take the driving skills portion of the CDL exam.
 However, you must wait a week to retest upon failing, and there are fees for each additional test.

 Is it hard to pass the CDL tests?

 Like other licenses, earning a CDL requires hard work and dedication.
 You have to know the rules of the road, as well as the vehicle you will be operating, inside and out.
 Enrolling in a quality CDL program is a great way to learn the trade of commercial driving and set yourself up for a potentially rewarding career in the industry.
 One school that can help you do that is Ohio Business College.

-Ohio Business College’s Truck Driving Academy offers Class A CDL training at its facility in Middletown, Ohio.
+Ohio Business College’s Truck Driving Academy offers Class A CDL training at its facility in Dayton, Ohio.
 In just four short weeks, you can learn the skills and knowledge you will need to be a successful commercial truck driver.
 Our instructors know a thing or two about what it’s like to roam Ohio’s and America’s roadways in an 18-wheeler.
 You can ask them about it yourself in our small classes, giving you the personalized instruction you need to master the material in the condensed period.
 What’s more, you can test for your Class A CDL on campus!